ptoche/GDLC/GDLC/debug/README.md

 ## Overview

 This directory contains tools used exclusively in the course of debugging.
+Safely ignored.